forty2wallabyway/btv_sequencing_2/README.md

 # btv_sequencing_2

-This is pipeline was forked from the Stenglein Lab at CSU.
+This is a modified version of the btv_sequencing pipeline from the Stenglein Lab at CSU.
 It was built for this purpose but has since been updated.

 It is currently intended for use with paired-end, Illumina short-read sequences.
 In brief, it will: